MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 >  **Search-Only Example:**
 > The article author currently manages a folderless SharePoint Library with 450,000 PDF files in it.
 Those files are uploaded to the library through an external process.
 Each file has a meaningful file name, and the customer uses SharePoint Search to find just the document they need instantly.
 They'll never sort or filter the library, or edit the documents, so this scenario works just fine.
 No columns are indexed.

+## Can Grouped-By Filtered Views help me here?
+Not in a consistently helpful way.
+There are too many variables here to make a solid recommendation either way.
+Read Joanne Klein's excellent [deep-dive](https://joannecklein.com/2017/07/25/sharepoint-online-list-view-threshold/) into this for more information.